 Saturday afternoon, I watched my hairdresser as she flitted around getting my “recipe” ready.
 She seemed different: Her step was lighter, her head a little higher, her smile less strained.

 “The energy here is different,” I noted.
 “You like it here.”
 I swept my eyes across the room.
-There was a Christmas tree in the corner, a table with free snacks and coffee, oodles of magazines, and a little dog sleeping in the corner.
+There was a Christmas tree in the corner, a table with free snacks and coffee, oodles of magazines, and a little dog sleeping.
 Honestly, it looked like a picture on a Hallmark card.
 The whole place oozed “cozy.”

 Let’s rewind:

-My hairdresser works at a salon downtown during the week, but for clients who can’t make the trek, she offers appointments in her home on Saturdays (all on the level, naturally).
-When she moved to a new home, she was still doing hair at her old place, until she and her husband decided to rent it out.
-In an effort to accommodate her Saturday clients, she scrambled to find a salon where she could rent a chair.
+My hairdresser works at a salon downtown during the week, but for clients who can’t make the trek, she offers appointments in her home on Saturdays.
+When she moved to a new house and didn’t want to take clients at home anymore, she scrambled to find a nearby salon where she could rent a chair.
 She could have easily told people to simply meet her downtown if they wanted their hair done, but being the kindhearted person she is, she went out of her way to make her weekend clients happy.

 She wasn’t prepared for the nightmare that ensued.
 The salon owner was a micromanager who monitored her every move and unreservedly criticized her in front of clients.
-This same manager yelled at customers who wouldn’t follow rules, such as hanging their coat up or sitting in a non-designated seat (I chose to stand up rather than sit, and got some rather nasty stink eye from her).
-After a month of harassing behavior my hairdresser had an emotional breakdown.
-Two weeks ago, she gathered her belongings and looked for a new place.
+This same manager yelled at customers who broke her constantly vacillating rules, like not hanging their coat up or sitting in a non-designated seat (I chose to stand up rather than sit and got some rather nasty stink eye from her).
+After a month of harassing behavior, my hairdresser had an emotional breakdown.
+Three weeks ago, she gathered her belongings and looked for a new place.
 She has now settled in at a new salon with a bubbly and vibrant owner who promised to “do my cards” next time I came around.

 “You could have said no,” I’d tell her, reading the frustration all over her face.